 ULQIN - Montenegro

 Ulcinj/Ulqin stands at the southernmost end of the Montenegrin coast.
 The place has been inhabited since prehistoric times and Illyrian tombs, found in the village of Zogaj, in the vicinity of Ulcinj, date back to the Bronze Age.
 The city was founded in the 5th BC by Greeks from Colchidia and thus named Colchinium.
 Parts of the cyclopean walls they built remain in the old city but I have not spotted them.
 When the Roman took the city from the Illyrian tribe of the Olciniates, it became Olcinium.
 Later, it became successfully part of the Byzantine empire, of the Serbian Empire (12th to 14th), of the Venetian Republic (1405-1571), of the Ottoman Empire (1571-1880) under the name of Olgun.
 At the end of the 16th, Uluz Ali, vice-king of Algiers and pirate established 400 of its men in Ulcinj that remained for almost a century a pirates' base.
 In 1880, the town belonged to Montenegro and since 1920 to Yugoslavia.
 It is now part of the Serbia and Montenegro Federation (Serbia i Crna Gora = SCG).
+This photo is not the best but allows understanding how the city developped.
+The oldest part of the city was destroyed by an earthquake in 1444 and its ruins can be seen underwater.
+Stari Grad, the new old city, was built by the Byzantines and the Nemacic on Bijela Gora, a high peninsula from where this photo was taken.
+The city walls were built in the 13th.
+The city later grew outside of the city walls, along the beach, at the bottom of the bay and thus looks like an amphitheater.
+Still later, it grew up in the narrow valley at the bottom of the bay (left of the photo) and (not seen on the photo) extended behind those mountains, where is now most of the modern town, that does not face the sea.
+Balkan Holidays |

 Comments on "ULQIN - Montenegro"